aoijs/documentation/functions/usdprunestatus.md

----
-description: Returns an amount of members that can be pruned.
----

 # $pruneStatus

 This function shows you how many inactive members without roles and with optional given roles can be pruned currently from the given guild without actually kicking them..